browserengineering/book/book/scheduling.md

 responsive to user actions.
 Doing so means choosing which of its many tasks to prioritize and which to delay until later---tasks like JavaScript callbacks, user input, and rendering.
-Moreover, browser work must be split across multiple threads, with different threads running events in parallel to maximize responsiveness.
+Moreover, browser work must be split across multiple CPU threads\index{thread}, with different threads running events in parallel to maximize responsiveness.

 Tasks and task queues
 =====================